kardecbp/dcase_paper/README.md

-# dcase_paper
-Ensemble of convolutional neural networks for general-purpose audio tagging
+# Ensemble of convolutional neural networks for general-purpose audio tagging